-Energy Retail Code Version 12
+Energy Retail Code Version 13

-1 January 2019
+1 July 2019

-This version of the code is published to set out amendments scheduled to come into effect on 1 January 2019.
-Those amendments relate to the payment difficult framework and rules for exempt persons.
-As the commission regularly reviews the code, always check our website to ensure you are referring to the correct version.
+This version of the code is published to set out amendments scheduled to come into effect on 1 July 2019.
+The commission regularly reviews the code.
+Always check our website to ensure you are referring to the correct version.